Tascate/Eluvio-Core-Software-Engineering-Challenge/README.md

 Space Complexity is **O(n)** to store suffix array, inverted suffix array, and the array of bytes.
 ## Compiling & Running
 The project was compiled using Visual Studio 2019.
-Using my computer with the Release x86 preset, the total computation time averaged around ~95ms was given by the profilier.
+Using my computer with the Release x86 preset, the total computation time averaged around ~95ms according to the profilier.
 1. Download the Project and open Solution in VS2019
 2. Run project in the desired configuration
 3. Output is given by **length** then **files + their offsets**